maidsafe/rfcs/text/0049-parsec/0049-parsec.md

 Here is a preliminary overview of the genuine flip algorithm:

 - For any given decision, establish a current gradient of leadership
 - Based on that gradient of leadership, decide on a `GossipEvent` to be used as the source of coin flip.
-This `GossipEvent` has the property of not being predictable at the begining of the consensus protocol.
+This `GossipEvent` has the property of not being predictable at the beginning of the consensus protocol.
 It will also be common whenever the most leader node is responsive and honest, so in `> 2/3` of instances
 - Deduce a binary value for the coin from properties of this `GossipEvent`

 #### Establishing the current gradient of leadership